ElaJK01/Two-websites-random-json-and-json-to-csv/README.md

 #### Website json to csv:
 Use json2csv to convert downloaded data (from Website random json) to csv format.
-User can choose the type of data and their size.
+User can choose the type of data and their size and download it as csv file.

 #### Used technologies:
 * JavaScript,